10 Easy Home Remedies For Dogs Scooting

-What is Dog Scooting?
+What Is Dog Scooting?

 Before we dive into the home remedies, let’s first take a look at what dog scooting is.
 Dog scooting is the act of dragging or rubbing the bottom across the ground, usually as a result of discomfort or itching.
 It’s important to note that there are multiple causes of scooting, including parasites, allergies, medical conditions, and more.
 If you’ve noticed your pup scooting, it’s important to take them to the vet for a proper diagnosis.
 Once the underlying cause is determined, you can then move forward with the appropriate home remedies.